-Visit the U.S. Energy Information Administration Energy Kids Web site for fun kids' games and activities, teacher resources, and energy basics.
+Visit the U.S. Energy Information Administration Energy Kids website and the Climate Literacy and Energy Awareness Network for energy-related games and activities, educational resources for teachers, and energy basics information.

 The United States currently relies heavily on coal, oil, and natural gas for its energy.
 Fossil fuels are nonrenewable, that is, they draw on finite resources that will eventually dwindle, becoming too expensive or too environmentally damaging to retrieve.
 In contrast, renewable energy resources—such as wind and solar energy—are constantly replenished and will never run out.